Ion C. Brătianu: Prominence

 Ion C. Brătianu postcard, Atelier Franz Dusche.
 King Ferdinand I National Military Museum.

-The government took steps at taking the country out of its Ottoman vassalage; however, it differed from the Conservatives in that they saw the main threat to Romania as coming from Austria-Hungary.
+The government took steps to remove the country from Ottoman vassalage; however, it differed from the Conservatives in that they saw the main threat to Romania as coming from Austria-Hungary.
 The Liberals were of the generation that had truly brought Romanians in Transylvania to the country's attention; on the other hand, Catargiu had signed an agreement with the Austrian monarchy that awarded it commercial privilege in Romania – while quieting its suspicion toward Romanian irredentism.
 Brătianu's government did not disturb this climate after the Russian alliance proved unsatisfactory, and the two parties resorted to assisting Romanian cultural ventures in Transylvania (until World War I).

 He aligned the country with Russia as soon as the Russo-Turkish War of 1877–1878 began, which included a campaign against Ottoman strongholds south of the Danube known in Romania as the Romanian War of Independence.
 While Romania emancipated itself from Ottoman tutelage, Brătianu, who remained as the head of a second cabinet in 1878–79, had to accommodate a prolonged Russian occupation, and the Congress of Berlin saw Russia seizing Southern Bessarabia, the only part of Bessarabia still under Romanian control (Romania was awarded Northern Dobruja in return).

 After the war, the Principality of Bulgaria appeared and began searching for a prince.
 According to Nikolay Pavlovich Ignatyev, Brătianu supported the election of Prince Carol I as monarch of Bulgaria, intending to establish a personal union.